DBDTeam/dbdteamjs/README.md

         description: "Pong!",
         options: [],
         type: InteractionTypes.Slash
-      }, //You can add more application commands adding it in the object.
+      }, //You can add more application commands adding it in the array.
     ]
    )
 })